Michele-Bufis/Pure_trace/README.md

   iterations) → a profile-specific AES-128-GCM key; the password itself is never stored.
 - The patient's real name, the raw ECG, HRV metrics, and the baseline model are all encrypted at rest.
-Only a non-identifying alias is ever shown before login.
+Only a non-identifying alias (e.g. auto-derived initials, "M. R.") is ever shown in the profile picker before login; the real name is recovered only after the password decrypts it.
+- The EDF+ writer's file-based API needs the plaintext ECG on disk however briefly before it's encrypted.
+That intermediate file is written to a RAM filesystem (`/dev/shm`) when available, so the plaintext byte stream never touches the SD card, and it's overwritten with random bytes before being unlinked either way.
+- Derived sidecar files (per-session HRV features, the per-beat colormap) are AES-GCM encrypted and padded to fixed-size blocks, so their file size can't be used to infer the patient's beat count or heart rate without the password.
 - Exporting a session for external clinical tools produces a **plaintext** file by necessity — the app surfaces an explicit warning before doing so, since protection becomes the user's responsibility from that point on.